Economy of Nigeria: Overview

-In 2014, Nigeria changed its economic analysis to account for fast-growing contributors to its GDP, such as telecommunications, banking, and its film industry.

-Human capital is underdeveloped—Nigeria ranked 161 out of 189 countries in the United Nations Development Index in 2019—and non-energy-related infrastructure is inadequate.
+In 2014, Nigeria rebased its GDP to account for fast-growing contributors such as telecommunications, banking, and its film industry to its economy.
+Human capital is underdeveloped, as Nigeria ranked 161 out of 189 countries in the United Nations Development Index in 2019—and non-energy-related infrastructure is inadequate.

-Nigeria had advanced efforts to provide universal primary education, protect the environment.
+Nigeria has advanced efforts to provide universal primary education, and protect the environment.

-A requirement for achieving many of objectives is reducing endemic corruption, which obstructs development and stains Nigeria's business environment.
-However, while broad-based progress has been slow, these efforts have begun to become visible in international surveys of corruption.
-Nigeria's ranking has mostly improved since 2001 ranking 154 out of 180 countries in Transparency International's 2021 Corruption Perceptions Index.
+A requirement for achieving many of its objectives is reducing endemic corruption, which obstructs development and stains Nigeria's business environment.
+However, while broad-based progress has been slow, these efforts are becoming visible in international surveys of corruption.
+Nigeria's ranking has mostly improved since 2001, ranking 154 out of 180 countries in Transparency International's 2021 Corruption Perceptions Index.

 The Nigerian economy suffers from an ongoing supply crisis in the power sector.
 Despite a rapidly growing economy, some of the world's largest deposits of coal, oil, and gas and the country's status as Africa's largest oil producer, power supply difficulties are frequently experienced by residents.
 Two-thirds of Nigerians expect living conditions to improve in the coming decades.
+According to the National Bureau of Statistics (NBS) Nigeria's GDP grew by 3.19% in Q2 2024.
+The non-oil sector drove growth, expanding by 4.13%, while the oil sector contracted by -3.83%.

 Economic history

-The following table shows the main economic indicators in 1980–2021 (with IMF staff estimates in 2022–2027).
+The following table shows the main economic indicators in 1990–2023 (with IMF staff estimates in 2024–2029).
 Inflation under 10% is in green.
-The annual unemployment rate from 1991 to 2009 (in italic) is extracted from the World Bank, although the International Monetary Fund find them unreliable.